 Remote Work May Change Your Approach To Customer Management

-Customer information stored on local networks can be very difficult to keep updated when working outside of your headquarters.
-This could include information stored on customer relationship management tool s(CRM) or even just personal spreadsheets.
+Customer information stored on local networks can be complicated to keep updated when working outside of your headquarters.
+This could include data stored on customer relationship management tool s(CRM) or even just personal spreadsheets.
 Larger teams are more prone to this issue.
 They tend to have multiple users accessing and editing the same resources at once.

 One final, notable challenge that technology helps solve is worker alignment.
 How can you guarantee that your teams are working in tandem and not against each other?
 Without the opportunity to stop by a colleague’s desk or call for an impromptu meet up, the issue of task ownership—or who is responsible for what—becomes one that can drastically impede your ability to work as a cohesive unit.
 By investing in a task management service, you’ll have a virtual, remote-friendly space to plan each person’s workday, including the work they want to tackle and how much time they’ve allotted for completion.